-Common methods for creating the finite element mesh include:
+Common methods for creating a finite element mesh include:

 - 1. Automatic mesh generation to boundaries described by segmented edges, point clouds or CAD models.
 Automated algorithms are usually limited to creating triangle (in 2-D) or tetrahedron (3-D) elements. - 2.
-Generating part or all the topology from simple, standard shapes such as plates, blocks and tubes, then relying on fitting to the geometry.
-The models used in the geometric fitting steps below were all generated from a plate topology and the tutorial involves fitting their geometry.
+Generating part or all the topology from simple, standard shapes such as plates, blocks and tubes, connecting them together then fitting to geometric data.
+The examples below use this approach.